vistorian/vistorian.github.io/courses.md

         * as well as link and node types.
     * We will also explain matrix ordering algorithms that help you reveal clusters and highly-connected nodes.

-5. Week (5) - **Visualizing and Analyzing your Data using Timeline, Map, and Multiple-Views** _9th Feb 2022_, covers the following topics:
+**5. Week - Visualizing and Analyzing your Data using Timeline, Map, and Multiple-Views** _9th Feb 2022_, covers the following topics:
-    * Timeline/Dynamicego:
+    * Timeline visualization:
         * How to read time arcs/dynamiceog?
         * Visual encodings
         * Ordering and temporal changes
-    * Maps:
+    * Map visualization:
         * What is Geographical Data?
         * Geo-exploration of data:When / Why Use a Map?
     * Interaction and Multiple Views: